Geoalert/mapflow-docs-en/docs_userguides/pipelines.rst

 |:cityscape:| **High-density housing**

-High-density housing AI-mapping model improves buildings automatic mapping in areas with terraced and other similar densely standing buildings, such as in the Middle East, in Africa etc.
+Our "high-density housing" AI model is designed for areas with terraced or otherwise densely built buildings, common in the Middle East, parts of Africa, etc.

 |:christmas_tree:| **Forest**